In this article, we’ve gathered the most frequently asked questions related to structuring your work and teams within a Craft.io Workspace.

 Sitting beneath a Product are Epics, reflecting larger aspects of your Product’s capability (e.g., Filter Enhancements).
 These Epics are further broken down into Features, reflecting smaller and more manageable building blocks (e.g., Multi-select of items).
 In Agile terminology, Epics typically map to Epics, while Features map to User Stories.

 Looking at this bottom-up and deciding how your existing features and epics aggregate up within your organization can be a useful way to help think through the best setup within Craft.io.

 An additional consideration in your setup will be integrations to development tools.
 Very often, product managers will be transitioning from a project focused approach where their product goals are delivered across multiple dev tool projects.
 Craft.io can help here by allowing you to maintain a product-centric view while pushing items into specific dev tool projects as required.

 To sum up:

-- Products in Craft.io help you organize your Sections and Features.
-Look at your existing work, specifically your equivalents of Sections and Features and decide how many organizing layers you will need.
+Products in Craft.io help you organize your Epics and Features.
+Look at your existing work, specifically your equivalents of Epics and Features and decide how many organizing layers you will need.